Alert Source Discuss

 Attributes

-Attributes are structured pieces of message data and/or metadata.
-Each attribute is a key-value pair, where the key determines the type and encoding of the value, as well as its meaning and behavior.
+An attribute is a key-value pair, where the key determines the type and encoding of the value, as well as its meaning and behavior in the gateway.

 Sending Procedure

-An Source Gateway is a contract that offers a protocol to send a message to a receiver on another chain.
+A Source Gateway is a contract that offers a protocol to send a message to a recipient on another chain.
 It MUST implement IERC7786GatewaySource.

 interface IERC7786GatewaySource {